sonata-nfv/son-sp-infrabstract/vim-adaptor/utils/README.md

         M1 M2   M3 M4   M5 M6
     ____|  |____|  |____|  |_____

-In order to set up a chain for the function chain shown above, the payload will look like:
+In order to set up a chain for the function chain shown above, where M1...M6 are the MAC addresses of the six virtual interfaces, the payload will look like:

     {
       "action":"add",